 Also on offer are rafting (of the whitewater variety for adults and older kids), canyoning, high-ropes courses, canoeing, rock-climbing, swimming and cycling (there are 800km of bike paths).
 The Eagle’s Way (Adlerweg) is a mountain walk meandering 280km across the Tirol; many of its stages can be accomplished by children (although there are also plenty of simpler routes along rivers and through meadows).

-Innsbruck is full of fun, from the baroque Imperial Palace to gothic treasures to the underground-overground funicular (with its space-age stations by London architect Zaha Hadid), whisking you to the bottom of Nordpark, a summer mountain paradise/winter ski area where two modern cable-cars complete the half-hour city-to-peak journey.
+Innsbruck is full of fun for families, from the baroque Imperial Palace to gothic treasures to the underground-overground funicular (with its space-age stations by London architect Zaha Hadid), whisking you to the bottom of Nordpark, a summer mountain paradise/winter ski area where two modern cable-cars complete the half-hour city-to-peak journey.

 The Tirol prides itself on its local produce, with the rich pastures producing exceptional cheese and beef, butchers excelling in cured meats, and mountain streams supplying trout.
 Particularly worth trying are the bacon dumplings, the game soup and the huge cream-filled doughnuts – as well as a new wave of gourmet fare in a string of smart restaurants.

 Late November to April is the ski season in the Tirol, offering excellent snow.
-From June to August the Tirol can be as hot as the Med, meaning you can revel in the clear air on a mountain walk before swimming in a lake or open-air pool, for blissful summer family holidays or breaks.
+When it comes to family holidays in Austria in summer, the Tirol can be as hot as the Med from June to August, meaning you can revel in the clear air on a mountain walk before swimming in a lake or open-air pool.

 Austria is not the cheapest of destinations for family holidays and breaks.
-For those skiing, package deals usually represent the best value.
+For those on family ski holidays in St Anton or other Austrian resorts, package deals usually represent the best value.